erwsmith/value_investing/README.md

 - Does the CEO buy stocks of the company?
 - Does the CEO own a large amount of stock?
 - DE Ratio (0 < total liabilities/total shareholders’ equities < 5).
-- Current Ratio (short term assets/short term liabilities > 1).
-- Liquidity Ratio (current assets/current liabilities > 2).
+- Current Ratio (current assets/current liabilities > 1).
 - Durability (Long term debt/annual free cash flow < 3).

 `key_metrics`